Qytera-Gmbh/Qytera-Gmbh.github.io/articles/New_QTAF_Project.md

 **Option 2: Use the command line**

 QTAF test cases can also be executed via the command line.
 This is advantageous if you want to run test cases in a pipeline on different browsers, as in this case you do not have to make any changes to the code base.
-To run test cases from the command line you have to execute the command `mvn exec:java -Dexec.mainClass="org.acme.TestRunner"`.
+To run test cases from the command line you have to execute the command `mvn clean test`.
 Please note that the package name `org.acme` may differ from project to project.
 You can also pass the desired browser using the argument `-Ddriver.name`.
-For the Firefox browser, the command would look like this: `mvn exec:java -Dexec.mainClass="org.acme.TestRunner" -Ddriver.name="firefox"`.
+For the Firefox browser, the command would look like this: `mvn clean test -Ddriver.name="firefox"`.
 Command line arguments always overwrite the values in the configuration file, i.e. if you have set the value `chrome` for `driver.name` in the configuration file, but pass the value `firefox` via the command line, your test cases will ultimately be executed in the Firefox browser.

 **Option 3: Use environment variables**

 As a third option, QTAF offers to set configuration parameters via environment variables.
 For example, if you want to test on the Edge browser, set the environment variable `DRIVER_NAME` to the value `edge`.
 In a Bash shell, you can also set environment variables directly before the actual command.
-This would look like this: `DRIVER_NAME=edge mvn exec:java -Dexec.mainClass="org.acme.TestRunner"`.
+This would look like this: `DRIVER_NAME=edge mvn clean test`.
 Environment variables also always overwrite the values in the `configuration.json` file.

 <hr>
 <div style="display: flex; flex-direction: row; justify-content: space-between">